sreevalsansmenon/academic-kickstart/content/home/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Accomplish&shy;ments"
-subtitle = "Few of my online certifications related to Programming and Machine Learning"
+subtitle = "Few of my online certifications related to Neuroimaging, Programming and Machine Learning"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format